Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Application to Dirichlet -functions Application to Dirichlet L-functions

 or

 The zeros $(\rho, \chi)$ with $\beta \geq \sigma$ and $|t| \leq T$ for which \eqref{I-ze} holds are referred to as \emph{class-I zeros} while those for which \eqref{II-ze} holds are called \emph{class-II zeros}.
-As a zero must inevitably belong to one (or both) of these classes we obtain, for $1/2 < \sigma < 1$,
+As a zero must belong to at least one of these classes we obtain, for $1/2 < \sigma < 1$,

-where $R_{1} = R_1(X,Y,T)$, resp. $R_2$, is the set of class-I, resp. class-II zeros, and $|R_{j}|$ denotes their cardinality.
+where $R_{1} = R_1(X,Y,T)$, resp. $R_2$, is the set of class-I, resp. class-II zeros and $|R_{j}|$ denotes their cardinality.

 For both of these classes we now consider a (saturated) subset $\tilde{R}_{j}$ of \emph{well-spaced zeros}; those are subsets of $R_j$ for which the imaginary parts of the zeros are well-spaced in the sense that